scipy-conference/scipy_proceedings/papers/ben_lasscock/00_blasscock.rst

 .. figure:: svm_schematic.png

    A schematic of the optimization strategy of the SVC.
-   The dashed lines represent the edges of the seperating margin.
+   The dashed lines represent the edges of the separating margin.
 The blue open and red closed dots are the polarity data represented in a feature space.
-   The dashed lines represent a seperating margin between the two classes, the solid line represents the optimal seperating hyperplane. :label:`svc`
+   The dashed lines represent a separating margin between the two classes, the solid line represents the optimal separating hyper-plane. :label:`svc`

 In this section we discuss the classification algorithm used, and the application of the Python scikits-learn.
-Whilst our interest was classification of earthquakes, the algorithm is applicible for any classifcation problem defined on a sphere.
+Whilst our interest was classification of earthquakes, the algorithm is applicable for any classification problem defined on a sphere.

 Define the input space of the problem as the surface of the focal sphere, represented for example by the stereonet in Fig. :ref:`yarn`.
-The data is not linearly seperable on this space.
+The data is not linearly separable on this space.
 The strategy of the SVC is to project the problem into a higher dimensional feature space.
-And in this feature space, determine the best hyper-plane to seperate the two classes of data by maximising the width of the seperating margin, subject to the constraint that the classes are either side of the seperating margin, Fig. :ref:`svc` shows a schematic of the algorithm.
+And in this feature space, determine the best hyper-plane to separate the two classes of data by maximizing the width of the separating margin, subject to the constraint that the classes are either side of the separating margin, Fig. :ref:`svc` shows a schematic of the algorithm.

 .. code-block:: python